Tweagan11/Coding-Challenge-3-30/README.md

+# THIS WAS FOR A BYU JOB APPLICATION FOR THEIR OIT STUDENT PROGRAMMER.
+I WAS OFFERED THE JOB, BUT COULDN'T ACCEPT DUE TO TRANSFERRING SCHOOLS

 Welcome to my Roman Numeral Calculator!

 This calculator gives the user an option to choose between Roman Numeral to Number, and Number to Roman Numeral!